This is a story about a dog and as it goes on it turns out it’s not really about a dog at all.

 It’s taken me seven years to realize that my grief is my way of telling the great vastness that the love I have still resides here with me.
 I will always grieve for my Mom because I will always love her.
 It won’t stop.
 That’s how love goes.

 When my Mom first died, it was easy to find touchstones to draw me back to her.
 The car she drove was my sister’s and was still parked in the driveway.
 The place she worked was still busy and I could catch a glimpse of her desk through the swinging doors whenever I wanted to.
 Sylvester was really her cat and spending a few minutes petting the patch of white hair on his chest connected me again.
-We bought her and Dad the hammock that was strung between the two trees at their place Up North.
+We found great value hammock and stand sets so we bought her and Dad the hammock that was strung between the two trees at their place Up North.
 All those things; these beings and people and places are like a connect the dot puzzle.
 They draw the line backward.
 Mom worked here, the little lights whisper.
 Can’t you see her standing over there?
 Mom sat there, the little lights whisper.
 Remember the little visors she bought the Princess so they could drive with the top down?
 But one by one, over time, those little lights start to wink out.
 The car is gone.
 So is the place Up North.
 The home we grew up?
 A thing of the past.
 The place she worked?
 It’s gone too and so are Sylvester and Jasmine and now Max.
 The lights wink out over and over again and she moves farther and farther away to a place where she’s not easy to touch and to find anymore.